* Asian stocks mostly up, Nikkei highest in over five months

-MSCI’s broadest index of Asia-Pacific shares outside Japan gained 1 percent to 499.15, ground not visited since May, 2011.
-Japan’s Nikkei added 0.3 percent and notched up its loftiest level in more than five months.
+MSCI’s broadest index of Asia-Pacific shares outside Japan gained 0.9 percent to 498.09, territory not visited since May 2011.
+Japan’s Nikkei added 0.5 percent and notched up its loftiest level in more than five months.

-The economic news globally had been mostly bright with measures of manufacturing in China, Japan, the UK and United States all pointing to a pick-up in production.
+The economic news elsewhere was mostly bright with measures of manufacturing in China, Japan, the UK and United States all pointing to a pick-up in production.

 With money switching to riskier assets, bond prices gave up some of their recent gains.
 Yields on 10-year U.S. Treasuries ticked up to 2.57 percent, leaving behind last week’s lows near 2.50 percent.

 Losses should be limited, however, given expectations the Federal Reserve will keep rates near zero well into next year.

 Later on Wednesday, Fed chair Janet Yellen will appear at an event with International Monetary Fund Director Christine Lagarde and dealers generally assume she will stick to her recent dovish script.